-Apple’s squashed a good number of bugs, but iPad users are still dealing with a variety of iPadOS 15 problems.
+iPad users are dealing with a variety of iPadOS 15 problems as we push away from the latest software release.

-iPadOS 15 is finally available for iPad.
-The software is compatible with iPad mini 4 and later, iPad Air 2 and later, iPad fifth-gen and later, and all iPad Pro models.
+Apple’s pushed a new iPadOS 15.6.1 update to iPad users.
+The software is compatible with iPad mini 4 and later, iPad Air 2 and later, iPad fifth-generation and later, and all iPad Pro models.

 In this guide to iPadOS 15 problems we’ll take you through the current state of the software.
 We’ll show you where to find potential fixes for the most common iPadOS 15 problems and provide you with some resources that could help if you do happen to run into trouble.